httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a token as input_token, return an ASCII string suitable for use in a HTTP header value.

-0. If input_token is not a sequence of characters, or contains a character not in tchar, ":" or "/", fail serialisation.
+0. If input_token is not a sequence of characters, the first character is not ALPHA or "\*", or the remaining contain a character not in tchar, ":" or "/", fail serialisation.
 1. Let output be an empty string.
 2. Append input_token to output.
 3. Return output.